Two Trump lieutenants found guilty, president implicated - Journal du Cameroun

 These included five counts of making false income tax returns, two counts of bank fraud and one of failure to report foreign bank and financial accounts.

-Each of the bank fraud counts carries a significant maximum sentence and the 69-year-old could theoretically live out the remainder of his years in prison — though a legal expert contacted by AFP predicted his sentence would in reality run to under a decade.
+Each of the bank fraud counts carries a significant maximum sentence and the 69-year-old could theoretically live out the remainder of his years in prison — though a legal expert contacted by AFP predicted his sentence would in reality last less than a decade.